thekobewan/configure-ad/README.md

 <h4>Process for Opening Up Firewall:</h4>

 1. Navigate to Azure > 'Virtual Machines' > DC-1: Copy the Public IP Address (Example: 20.169.82.100)
-2. Open Remote Desktop Connection (Windows) or Microsoft Remote Desktop (MacOS) & paste the IP address and use the username/password created in Step 1 (Example: 20.169.82.100 ; darinstathos)
+2. Open Remote Desktop Connection (Windows) or Microsoft Remote Desktop (MacOS) & paste the IP address and use the username/password created in Step 1
 3. Inside of DC-1 VM, navigate to the search bar and type in “wf.msc” or “firewall”

 <br>